StanfordVL/franka-panda-iprl/README.md

 1. Open the robot interface by connecting to the ip address of the controller in your web browser (e.g. ```172.16.0.2```).

 2. Open the User stop and the robot brakes through the web interface.
+(The robot lights should be Blue)

 3. Launch a Redis server instance if one is not already running.